National Civic Art Society

 The National Civic Art Society is a nonprofit organization that advocates and promotes public art, architecture, and urbanism in the classical tradition and opposes the inclusion of modern and contemporary architectural styles.
+The organization is headquartered in Washington, D.C., United States.

+History and operations

-The Society has various regional chapters that host local events and outreach.
-The organization is headquartered in Washington, D.C.
-The Society has been active in discussions regarding memorials in Washington, D.C., and the rebuilding of the original Penn Station in New York City.
-The Society led a six-year campaign against Frank Gehry's proposed design for the Dwight D. Eisenhower Memorial, which forced the architect to make changes to his original scheme.
+The society has various regional chapters that host local events and outreach.

+The society has been active in discussions regarding memorials in Washington, D.C., and the rebuilding of the original Penn Station in New York City.
+The society led a six-year campaign against architect Frank Gehry's proposed design for the Dwight D. Eisenhower Memorial, which forced the architect to make changes to his original scheme.